Myrmex/overview/cadmus/dev/history/b-rdbms.md

 "Index": "Server=localhost;Database={0};User Id=postgres;Password=postgres;Include Error Detail=True"
 ```

 >If you find a `"DatabaseType": "mysql"` entry in `Indexing`, just remove it.
-This is a legacy setting, no more in use.
+This is a legacy setting, no longer in use.

 No other change is required, because when the `Graph` connection string template is not defined, the `Index` template is used for it too; the database name will be automatically derived from the data database name suffixed with `-graph`.